anattemptatsomethinggreat/PasteTyper/README.md

 1. **Download the PasteTyper.jar file:**<br>You can download the ![PasteTyper.jar](https://github.com/anattemptatsomethinggreat/PasteTyper/raw/main/PasteTyper.jar) from the repository.
 2. **Run the program:**<br>Once downloaded, you can run the program by clicking on the .jar file.
+3. **Running manually:**<br>Open terminal and type `java - jar `, then drag the PasteTyper.jar file from your downloads into the terminal window.
+Press enter.

 ## Usage<br>